 Challenge Your Intellect With A New Hobby

 Did you want to understand how bees survive winter?
 Maybe you loved to read about the trek to climb Mt.
-Everest or imaged yourself in a silent temple observing Buddhist monks.
-It doesn’t matter what captivated your mind, allow yourself to retrace those paths back in time.
+Everest or imagined yourself in a silent temple observing Buddhist monks.
+It doesn’t matter what captivated your mind; allow yourself to retrace those paths back in time.

 Pick up a former interest or hobby that takes you outside of your intellectual comfort zone, increasing your knowledge while giving yourself over to a world in which you are a beginner.